zem232/PublicStatiscalAnalysis/README.md

 # Statistical Analysis for Public Policy
-My contribution to Freakonomics using Python to use statistcal analysis to try and find interesting signals in public datasets.
+My contribution to Freakonomics by using Python to use statistcal analysis to try and find interesting signals in public datasets.

 ### Gender/Height Pay Gap
-Exploring if a pay gap exists for height and gender.
+(Python notebook)[Gender_Height_Pay_Gap.ipynb] exploring if a pay gap exists for height and gender.

-(Spoiler - yes, a pay gap does exist across genders) (and no, a pay gap does not exist for height when you analyze data for each gender)
+(Spoiler - yes, a pay gap does exist across genders)
+(and no, a pay gap does not exist for height when you analyze data for each gender)

 ### Stop and Frisk in New York City